fusioncharts/dev_centre_docs/fusiontime/integrations/jquery/your-first-chart-using-jquery-in-fusiontime.md

 ## Create your First Chart

-Let's create a time-series chart using `react-fusioncharts` component showing **Online sales of a SuperStore**.
+Let's create a time-series chart using `jquery-fusioncharts` component showing **Daily sales of a grocery store**.

 The chart will look as shown below:

-{% embed_ftChart integrations-react %}
+{% embed_ftChart integrations-jquery %}

-The [data](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/integrations-react/data.json) for the above chart is too big to be displayed here.
+The [data](https://raw.githubusercontent.com/fusioncharts/dev_centre_docs/master/assets/datasources/fusiontime/integrations-jquery/data.json) for the above chart is too big to be displayed here.
 The table below shows the sample data of the above chart:

 | Time     | Sales   |
 | -------- | ------- |